AviSoori1x/AviSoori1x.github.io/_posts/2021-05-16-Building_a_Natural_Language_Processing_API_with_SAS_Viya_FastAPI_and_Docker.md

 Making sense of text data is a challenge that businesses have faced for decades.
 Even before the dawn of the machine learning age, there was a significant body of work dedicated to extracting some insights from structured data at scale, but that process for text has constantly lagged behind.
 With machine learning and associated developments in natural language processing, there has been a transformation in the industry with respect to understanding vast volumes of documents.
 Needless to say, SAS Viya comes with a variety of analytical capabilities to make this process easier.

-SAS Viya has two sets of APIs i.e. lower level CAS APIs for directly calling CAS actions that represent very granular machine learning/ analytics functionaity and SAS Viya APIs that offer a higher level of abstraction.
+SAS Viya has two sets of APIs i.e., lower level CAS APIs for directly calling CAS actions that represent very granular machine learning/ analytics functionaity and SAS Viya APIs that offer a higher level of abstraction.
 These two levels of abstraction open up a world of possibilities to creative developer teams who want to create enterprise grade ML/AI Apps for internal or external users.

 Here I have used FastAPI and Docker to build a document exploration API that combines several CAS actions.
 More specifically, with a single HTTP request to this service, an end application would receive the topic distribution in a corpus (NLP speak for body of text) and the sentiment scores, with two levels of granularity.